 Charter a yacht in Ibiza and discover its extraordinary beaches, exciting nightlife and breathtaking sunsets.
 By boat, you can easily reach Ibiza's hidden treasures – from the historic Old Town and San Antonio to the picturesque beaches and coves all across the island.
 The island’s natural beauty and excellent cruising grounds exceed its well-known reputation as a party spot, making it the perfect destination for your next sailing holiday in Spain.

 Ibiza is the most celebrated island in the Balearic Island group and rightfully so.
 Situated in the Mediterranean Sea, east of Valencia, Ibiza can be reached by boat or plane.
 Choose to sail to the island from a number of larger ports including Mallorca, Barcelona and Valencia or fly to its international airport, which serves many flights coming from the Spanish Peninsula and Europe.
-From the airport you can get to your Ibiza yacht charter by taxi or public transportation and start your Ibiza sailing holiday.
+From the airport you can get to your yacht by taxi or public transportation and start your Ibiza sailing holiday.

 Ibiza boasts a pleasurable Mediterranean climate with long, hot and dry summers.
 While it’s pleasant for sailing during most of the year, summer is undoubtedly the most popular season when you can enjoy incredible beach and yacht parties, fantastic weather and dynamic festivals.
 Ibiza Magna marina is the largest and most popular place to rent a boat in Ibiza.
 Its prime location next to the Old Town makes it perfect for exploring the seafront, which is full of quaint restaurants, a variety of bars, and several shops.